 It can seem impossible to lose weight.
 Maybe you’re doing everything you’re told to do—eat less and burn more calories—but nothing is working.
 That’s when a prescription weight loss treatment might be able to help.
 Fortunately, direct-to-consumer (D2C) technologies and companies can make this type of program super convenient by allowing you to follow a virtual telemedicine program from home.

 Today we’ll review Calibrate, which is a virtual prescription weight loss program, supervised by doctors (online) that offers a metabolic reset to help you lose weight.
-Let’s take a look at what that means, whether it can work for you and how the company compares to a couple of other online options: Noom and Torch.
+Let’s take a look at what that means, whether it can work for you and how the company compares to a couple of other online options: Noom, Form Health, and Cerebral.